St. Matthew Evangelical Lutheran Church, 400 N. Broadway Street, Medina, Ohio 44256 330-725-8885

 Pictures from Pastor's Installation

-Monthly Reports to Executive Council
+Past Reports to the Congregation Council

 Biography Below